craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 In addition to using order statuses to manage your orders, you can choose emails that will be sent when an order moves into that status.

-For example you might create an Email called "Order Confirmation for Customer" which confirms the order has been completed and is sent to the customer.
+For example you might create an Email called “Order Confirmation for Customer” which confirms the order has been completed and is sent to the customer.
 This email should likely be linked to the default order status, since we want it to trigger when the cart is completed and becomes an order.

-Another email could be set up called "Order Notification for Admin" which could also be attached to the default order status, but get's set to the store owners email address.
+Another email could be set up called “Order Notification for Admin” which could also be attached to the default order status, but gets set to the store owners email address.

 # Settings